agatemosu/persona-3-dual/docs/ONBOARDING.md

 ## Dev Team Setup
 https://github.com/p3d-project/persona-3-dual

+As an overall rule, the team avoids using external libraries as much as possible.
+We want to build everything ourselves.

 The team uses **Docker** as the official development environment.
 It wraps the entire toolchain into a single image so everyone gets an identical build environment regardless of OS.

 ### Step 1 — Install Docker